-The sweet water beach is never really crowded, as they say because, it's not on many tourist maps.
+Locals say that the sweet water beach is never really crowded because, it's not on many tourist maps.
 Also, you drive down a very long road from the old town los Silos to get there.
-Many locals prefer using the almost finished new lido beside the beach.
+Now, many residents prefer the new lido beside the beach.
 Pictures of it with its stunning back ground landscape may be seen soon.

 In 2011, I encountered the Beach Playa Agua Dulce with a face lift.
-No more heavy road working machinery depicted above was gone.
+No more heavy road working machinery was there.
 Instead, we discovered some pretty landscaping with some basic jungle gym equipment next to the lido pools on this beach.

 By the way, the Playa (beach) can be reached with bus line Titsa 365 once daily in case you stay at Buena Vista.
 Not operating on week-ends or holidays.

 When looking past the sea gull from the large beach restaurant over the quiet ocean towards a narrow land outcrop stretching into the Atlantic I could make out a couple of fans of Tenerife fishing with their rods trying to catch some ocean bounty.
 Playa Agua Dulce charco or Charco de Don Gabino.
 I must confess that I am not sure how they really name this natural swimming pool near Garachico.
 It is also known as Charco de la Araña which means spider pool.
 No name is published near it.
 Anyway, this is a small rock pool and one of many natural pools of Tenerife in Spain.
 This 'charco' (rock pool) is just below the fishing spot which makes an additional feature for this Los Silos beach.

 The only building by the beach has sort of a round dome.
 It's housing the restaurant as well as a gymnasium.
-Behind it is kind of a lido whose main section looks more or less finished.
+Behind it is kind of a lido whose main section looks more or less finished in the photo show.

 The Lido Los Silos has a large square swimming pool bordered by low white walls.

 Some black lava boulders are inserted and break the monotony.

 The view of ocean and Mount Monte de Aguas in the distance is stunning.